Our Beliefs

 see

-full life of Christian community, including marriage.
-We believe God
+including marriage.
+We believe God intends loving

-intends loving relationships to be faithful, responsible, just,
+relationships to be faithful, responsible, just,

-healing, and sustaining of the couple and those around them, and that
+healing, and sustaining of the couple and those

-such relationships require preparation and nurture.
+preparation and nurture.

 The